peerwaya/flutter_voip_push_notification/README.md

   [FlutterVoipPushNotificationPlugin didUpdatePushCredentials:credentials forType:(NSString *)type];
 }

+// The system calls this method when a previously provided push token is no longer valid for use.
+No action is necessary on your part to reregister the push type.
+Instead, use this method to notify your server not to send push notifications using the matching push token.
+- (void)pushRegistry:(PKPushRegistry *)registry didInvalidatePushTokenForType:(PKPushType)type
+{
+  [FlutterVoipPushNotificationPlugin didInvalidatePushTokenForType:(NSString *)type];
+}

 // Handle incoming pushes
 - (void)pushRegistry:(PKPushRegistry *)registry didReceiveIncomingPushWithPayload:(PKPushPayload *)payload forType:(NSString *)type {
   // Process the received push